openl2m/openl2m/docs/roadmap.rst

 * test support for AES-192 and up.
 This will require Net-SNMP v5.8 (which is available on CentOS 8, Unbuntu 2020-LTS, and later)

-* support running production in a Docker container.
+* support running production in a Docker container (work in progress!)